 All of that is totally normal.
 In fact, swelling indicates that your body is simply doing what it does to heal.

-Common Factors That May Affect Lip Swelling Stages
+Common Factors That May Affect Swelling

 Everyone heals in their own way.
 However, here are some factors that may influence how long your lip filler swelling stages will last or resolve: